The Children of Eris

 Upon seeing that face, the woman couldn’t help but smile.

 For today was the last day of his life.

 David Athelward had never been so happy in his entire life.

-He had gotten brilliant grades in his exams which would get him into the university of his choice, and his family were extremely happy for him.
+He had gotten brilliant grades in his exams which would get him into the university of his choice, and his family were extremely proud of him.

-They’d spent ten minutes mingling whilst David congratulated his friends and had then driven back home.
+They’d spent ten minutes mingling whilst David congratulated his friends before driving back home.

 “Where do you want to go to celebrate tonight?”
-His mum asked as they got out of the car.
+His mum asked as they got home.